Practice Problems

 Question 5

 A row boat, starting from rest, takes 9 seconds to travel 30 meters.
-If the boat maintains a uniform acceleration, what will be its instantaneous velocity at the end of the 9-second period?
+If the boat maintains a uniform acceleration, what will be its instantaneous velocity at the end of this intial 9-second period?

 6.67 m/sec